 Once settled in La Clapére, Sabaté then rented a small casa de campo further up the mountainside on the opposite bank of the river, hoping thus to make access to outsiders a little more difficult.
 The local inhabitants knew this small cottage as 'La Soranguera', and it was here that El Quico organised his first operational base for his journeys across the frontier.
 To cover his clandestine activities at this base he rented a small nearby wood and arranged to have it worked by a group of five comrades.
 Sabaté had the idea of building a commune on this spot, finding it amusing that it should be within rifle range of Spain, but the attempts to fulfil this dream were in vain.
-The people he approached defrauded him completely and in the end he was forced to abandon the idea
+The people he approached defrauded him completely and in the end he was forced to abandon the idea.

 The organisation took advantage of El Quico's visit to France and asked him to undertake an important mission transporting a huge quantity of arms into Catalonia.
 On 21 April, therefore, he left with a group of comrades (all veterans who had endured their baptism of fire), among them Ramón Vila Capdevila.
 The material, which consisted of sub-machine guns, ammunition and explosives, was to be taken to a pre-arranged spot inside Spanish territory.
 It was then to be transported to the Geronese village of Bañolas where it would be kept by a comrade in whom they had complete confidence.
 The group of five decided to split up in Bañolas and meet later in Barcelona.
-Two of them left on the morning bus to Gerona on 25 April, while another two widow who lived with her son in the centre of Barcelona, in the Diagonal.
+Two of them left on the morning bus to Gerona on 25 April, while another two intended to leave by the same way that afternoon.
+Sabaté himself was making his own way the following day in a lorry, with the arms carefully concealed under a tarpaulin.